cbanicki/HAR_CDB/HAR_CDB.md

 # # Not currently using this section - would like to be able to, however.
 # #Splitting the data into chunks based on user_name and classe.
 The goal is to have a separate data object for each set.
 # #I want this because the classe is assigned at the set level and not the row of the data.

 #
+# Perhaps an interesting note is that despite the fact that the dumbell repetitions are measured in a #time-series; the 'classe' is assigned to the entire repetition.
+For example, it may be possible that #a number of rows of the time-series data (measured in milliseconds) are preformed correctly (classe #A), but because of a mistake later in the repetition, those rows received a lower classe.
+Even with #this potential issue, the prediction model worked well and didn't require a time-series analysis.

+#
 # ############################################################################################################################
 #